 CDN Caching lets you define how and when content stored specifically in the CDN cache expires and is replaced with new content from your Origin.

 By default, when a new Site is created, the Cache Expiration Method will be set to Origin Controlled, meaning the CDN will honor the cache-control header set by your Origin.

 Cache Expiration Method

-Indicates that Cache-Control headers on content from your Origin will determine expiration.
+The Cache Expiration Method indicates that cache-control headers on content from your Origin will determine expiration.
 The options bulleted below are selectable in your account from the dropdown.

 - Relative to Last Modified - CDN TTL will be used to check the Origin for modified assets, and if assets are modified the CDN will pull and cache them.

-- If Cache Expiration Method is set to Origin Controlled and there is no Cache-Control header associated with the content, CDN TTL is the default caching max-age for content.
+- If Cache Expiration Method is set to Origin Controlled and there is no cache-control header associated with the content, the CDN TTL is the default caching max-age for content.
 A value of 0 in this case indicates the asset should be cached as long as possible.

 - If Cache Expiration Method is set to Relative to Ingest or Relative to Last-Modified, CDN TTL is the number of seconds since ingest, last access, or last modified to wait before expiring the asset.